AllenNeuralDynamics/aind-data-schema/docs/base/core/quality_control.md

 ### QualityControl.evaluate_status()

 You can evaluate the state of an combination of metrics filtered by the modality, stage, and tags.
+You can also filter for the status on a specific date.
 When evaluating the `Status` of a group of metrics the following rules apply:

-First: any metric that is failing and also has a tag in the `allow_tag_failures` list is set to pass
+First: any metric that is failing and also has a matching tag (or tuple of tags) in the `allow_tag_failures` list is set to pass.

-Then evaluate in order:
+Then given the status of all the metrics in the group:

 1. If any metric is still failing, the evaluation fails
 2. If any metric is pending and the rest pass the evaluation is pending